 It Can Bring Us Together Around Something Meaningful (And Unrelated to the War)

-I am sure that in many congregations there are also tension and debates on how to address the tragedy of the civilians of Gaza, whose suffering cannot and should not be ignored.
-As an Israeli who is still devastated about October 7 and whose personal values are very far (to put it very mildly) from those of the country’s current leadership and its wartime decision making, I absolutely understand the frustration, the confusion, and the difficulties people and communities are facing around this issue.
+I am sure that in many congregations there are also tension and debates on how to address the tragedy of the civilians of Gaza, whose enormous suffering cannot and should not be ignored.
+As an Israeli who is still devastated about October 7 but whose personal values are very, very far (to put it very mildly) from those of the country’s current leadership and its wartime decision making, I absolutely understand the frustration, the emotional confusion, and the different difficulties people, clergy, and communities might be facing around this painful issue.
 Finding our moral paths in this messy reality is hard work that it is our responsibility to engage in.

 But as we do so, I think it’s valuable to remind ourselves that there are very meaningful ways of doing good and helping others that we can all agree on, both related and unrelated to the war.

-Going beyond the tumultuous reality around us to save the life of a child is an example of a beautiful, meaningful, and uncontroversial act of grace and generosity that all members of a congregation can come together around.
+Going beyond the tumultuous reality around us to save the life of a child from malaria or vitamin A deficiency is an example of a beautiful, meaningful, and uncontroversial act of grace and generosity that all members of a congregation can come together around.

 It Can Remind Us Just How Much We Can Do to Help Others